hgroman/scrapersky-backend/Docs/Docs_21_SeptaGram_Personas/layer_guardian_remediation_protocol.md

 **Proceed with Autonomous DART Task Creation:** TRUE

-- **If `TRUE`:** The Guardian will autonomously execute the full remediation workflow (Section 2.0) for each finding in the audit report without seeking intermediate approval.
+- **If `TRUE`:** The Guardian will autonomously execute the full remediation workflow (Section 2.0) for each strategic theme without seeking intermediate approval.
 - **If `FALSE`:** The Guardian will halt after analyzing the audit report, present a consolidated remediation plan, and await explicit user authorization before creating any DART tasks.

 ---

-## 2.0 Autonomous Remediation Workflow
+## 2.0 Strategic Remediation Workflow

-This workflow is executed for each finding when the control flag is `TRUE`.
+**CRITICAL PRINCIPLE:** Process existing audit findings only.
+Do NOT investigate code files or conduct new analysis.

 1.  **Identify Layer-Specific Assets:** Before processing, the Guardian must identify its core assets from its persona file:
     *   `{LayerNumber}` (e.g., 1, 2, 3)